BWTSE/Scenarios/shapes/instructions.md

 Your task is to extend this shapes library with a class for a square pyramid, i.e. a pyramid with the base of a square.

-The new class should implement the interface `Shape3D` and have the following constructor: `SquarePyramid(double baseSideLength, double height)`
+The new class should implement the interface `Shape3D` and have the following constructor: `SquarePyramid(double baseSideLength, double height)`.

+Any added classes should also have none default implementations of `hashCode`, `equals` and `toString`.

 Feel free to modify the existing codebase in any way you want as long as you maintain existing functionality.